CDB-coreBM/covid19clinic/README.md

 **Folder structure**
--*Custom labware:* contains the .json files with definitions for all the labware we have defined so far along with measures and pictures for some of them.
+- *Custom labware:* contains the .json files with definitions for all the labware we have defined so far along with measures and pictures for some of them.
--*Homebrew_protocol:*
+- *Homebrew_protocol:*
--*Kingfisher_protocols:*
+- *Kingfisher_protocols:*
--*automation*:
+- *automation*:
--*general_scripts:*
+- *general_scripts:*
--*labware_simulate:* when simulating protocols a folder containing only .json files is needed.
+- *labware_simulate:* when simulating protocols a folder containing only .json files is needed.
 This is a copy of custom labware, containing only such files.
--*protocol_diagrams:*
+- *protocol_diagrams:*